grosskc/dockerfiles/README.md

   make rs-pandoc
   ```

-- Alternatively, install the docker image so it is available for use on your computer.
+- Alternatively, the step above can be bypassed by installing the following docker image, making it available for use on your computer.

   ```bash
   # make it available to docker